mtfishman/SymbolicArrays.jl/README.md

 ````

-Optimize the order of evaluation of the expression.
+Optimize the order of evaluation of the expression:

 ````julia
 a = SymbolicArray(:a, 2, 3)